 Is genetic testing always accurate?

 Also, testing for genes is complex and it can be hard to tell what minor changes in a gene mean.
-It is likely that some of the testing done by companies offering their services online will be inaccurate.

 Should I have a genetic test?

 That decision is entirely up to you.
 There is no right or wrong answer.
 Talk to family and friends you trust.
 You can talk to your doctor or to a genetic counsellor.
 Take your time.

 Talk to a doctor or genetic counsellor